 I love tips inspired by art history.
 You may want to see how to take care of your hair, how to break up, or how to be happy according to great paintings.
 Art deals with life all the time, and the wisdom that comes from paintings should not be ignored.
 But let’s get down to business.
 Let’s go to our five ways to enjoy the vacation time, inspired by art history!

-The first advice comes from Roman Selsky (1903–1990), a Ukrainian painter who in addition to the Impressionist aesthetic also had surrealist influences and realism.
+The first advice comes from Roman Selsky (1903–1990), a Ukrainian painter who in addition to the Impressionist aesthetic also had Surrealist and Realist influences.
 Selsky apparently liked to travel.
 During his graduation at the Cracow Academy of Fine Arts, he traveled frequently to Paris, where he met and studied with Fernand Léger.
-In these two paintings, Selsky emphasizes the tranquillity of travelling with family – blue sky, beach, children playing, contemplative adults… And then, how about packing your bags and heading to the nearest beach (or mountains if you prefer)?
+In these two paintings, Selsky emphasizes the tranquillity of traveling with family – blue sky, beach, children playing, contemplative adults… And then, how about packing your bags and heading to the nearest beach (or mountains if you prefer)?

 Maybe these portraits of Judith Leyster will inspire you.
-She was a 17th-century Dutch painter and author of of the most expressive portraits of that time.
-It is not only the music itself that is celebrated in Leyster’s painting but also the way of playing it.
+She was a 17th century Dutch painter and author of the most expressive portraits of that time.
+It is not only the music itself that is celebrated in Leyster’s painting, but also the way of playing it.